-On behalf of Adair Paxton, a director, Stephen Holliday has kindly offered the use of the map, either for display or copied for sale, to the Friends of Roundhay Park.
-The Friends are delighted to be able to showcase this fascinating document online and have also gifted a framed copy to Leeds City Council where it will be displayed in the new cafe at Tropical World.
+On behalf of Adair Paxton, a director, Stephen Holliday kindly offered the use of the map, either for display or copied for sale, to the Friends of Roundhay Park.
+The Friends are delighted to be able to showcase this fascinating document online and have also gifted a framed copy to Leeds City Council which is now displayed in the cafe at Tropical World.
 Unframed copies are available to purchase at A1 or A0 sizes from FoRP.
 Please use our contact form for information

 The Park formed “LOT 19” in the catalogue and amounted to land having 601 Acres, 1 Rood and 12 Perches.

 Whilst a copy of the catalogue is held by Leeds Library, a copy of the accompanying map has not been generally available.
 However, a chance encounter with FoRP member, Stephen Halliday, at one of the Friends’ lectures, created the possibility of us having access to the original document.